Lianz-lit/Lianz-lit/README.md

 <a href="https://lianz-lit.github.io/" target="_blank"></a>
 </p>

-I'm Lianz, a bachlor-straight-to-doctorate student majored in conputer science.
-I mainly focus on reinforcement learning(RL) and wireless rechargeable sensor networks(WRSN).
+I'm Lianz, a bachlor-straight-to-doctorate student majored in computer science.
+I'm currently working on reinforcement learning(RL) and wireless rechargeable sensor networks(WRSN).

 📫 How to contact me: